 Contemplative Walking as an act of worship ….

 During the last couple of years of restricted living, many of us have rediscovered afresh the way God speaks to us in the beauty of his landscape.

-Once a month we are offering a local, guided ‘pilgrimage walk’, as an emerging community that enjoys gentle conversation and contemplative prayer and worship.
+Once a month we are offering a local, guided ‘pilgrimage walk’, as an emerging community that enjoys gentle conversation and contemplative prayer.

 August 1st we loved time together with our Creator God on Deganwy beach, exploring and being blessed by circling prayer – marked gloriously with cairn-making by our youngest worshipper

-For those who enjoy reflective worship, you may also want to come to St Benedict’s Gyffin for Celtic Praise, focusing on the Celtic Saints at 6pm on Sunday 31st October.
+For those who enjoy reflective worship, you may also want to come to the hilltop church of LLangelynnin once a month for Celtic Praise.

 When we were not able to meet together, we began to find a creative way to connect with one another.

 What3words is an app which has mapped the world into 3m squares, assigning each a unique combination of 3 words.
 On a ‘Worship in the Wild (Conwy)’ facebook group, we share a location – with 3 words – where we have prayed, and enjoyed the peace of contemplation.
 There we are have begun to build a cairn of stones, so that others in the group can enjoy finding it, pray there and add their own stones.